Table Of Content

 The best way of increasing your daily fiber intake is by gradually adding different types of fiber to your diet.
 Eat whole fruits such as apples and pears instead of drinking smoothies or fruit juices.
 Your diet should consist of whole grain foods and snack on vegetables instead of junk fast foods

-Soluble fibers that are fermentable and viscous are the healthiest.
+Soluble fibers that are fermentable and vicious are the healthiest.
 The different types of fiber help to enhance different functions of the body and promote the overall health of the consumer.
 By promoting the feeling of fullness, fiber helps to lower the level of blood cholesterol and regulate the blood sugar levels.
 They are found in a wide range of foods.
 As long as a person is eating a well-balanced meal that contains various whole plant foods, their fiber intake will automatically take care of itself.